fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 always attack Group A of enemies.
 Many Allies can also cast spells or have other effects, as described in the [Bestiary](bestiary.html).

-The first three character slots, plus the NPC slot, are considered to be within melee range, so it's best to fill those slots with characters with good AC and high HP.
+The first three character slots plus the NPC slot are considered to be within melee range, so it's best to fill those slots with characters with good AC and high HP.
 Unfortunately, you can't rearrange your party during combat.